10maurycy10/10maurycy10.github.io/content/projects/strontium_aluminate/index.md

 After being heated to 300 C, the mixture formed a white foam.
 When ignited, it burned slowly and with almost no flame.
-Because it had a significant excess of fuel, the reaction also reduced the Europium to it's +2 state, which is the needed to make it glow.
+Because it had a significant excess of fuel, the reaction also reduced the Europium to it's +2 state, which is the needed produce light.

 In theory, this combustion should also produce enough heat to form the strontium aluminate, I couldn't get this to work.
 Instead, I just heated the combustion ashes with an oxy-propane torch: